• Skip to primary navigation

 1. Study phrases not words

-You shouldn’t remember individual words when studying English, or any language for that matter, because memorizing them makes little sense without context.
+You shouldn’t remember individual words when studying English or any language because memorizing them makes little sense without context.
 Instead, concentrate on studying entire phrases.
 It’s a lot easier to remember the meaning of words if you know what they signify and how they’re employed in a phrase.

 2. Learn by listening